Slow Living and Travel in Central Portugal

 ‘They’re all scratched pieces of junk, only good as trivets.’
 He warned me.
 ‘That guy has a son who used to DJ in a few places in Coja.
 I bet he even managed to screech over Louis Armstrong.’

 ‘You see, it gets you bit by bit.
-At first, there’s the awe of nature, then, when that passes, it’s easy to start feeling isolated and wondering if what you are doing really makes any sense at all,’ he confessed to me.
+At first, there’s the awe of nature, then, when that passes, it’s easy to start feeling isolated.
+You wonder if what you are doing really makes any sense at all,’ he confessed to me.
 ‘But that usually doesn’t last long; once you are over it and find your place within the community, life becomes suddenly easier’.

-Under the blistering heat of mid-August, I was starting to feel the need to get into the water and I decided to make my way to the river that cut through the village.
-The river had been enlarged with a small dam, so that people could swim and use it as a natural swimming pool.
-A tanned guy under a sun umbrella was in charge of keeping the situation under control, as well as giving out books to whoever asked for one.
-Among the titles, some in English, others in Portuguese, there were several Portuguese classics, as for the Book of Disquiet (a bit of a demanding read for a sunny day of swimming), and English fiction, such as Forster and Melville.
+Under the blistering heat of mid-August, I was starting to feel the need to get into the water.
+I decided to make my way to the river that cut through the village.
+The river had been enlarged with a small dam, so people could use it as a natural swimming pool.
+A tanned guy under a sun umbrella was in charge of keeping the situation under control.
+He also gave out books to whoever asked for one.
+Among the titles, some in English, others in Portuguese, there were several Portuguese classics.
+For example, the Book of Disquiet (a bit of a demanding read for a sunny day of swimming), and English fiction, such as Forster and Melville.

-I ended up spending the whole afternoon swimming and trying to understand the harshness of living described by Pessoa with my very poor Portuguese, only to go back home in the evening, as the sun had already gone behind the mountains.
+I spent the afternoon swimming and trying to understand the harshness of living described by Pessoa with my poor Portuguese.
+I went back home in the evening, as the sun had already gone behind the mountains.

 Eucalyptus Fire